mark-watson/julia_my_code_snippets/README.md

 ## Text indexing and search using FMindexes

 reference: https://github.com/BioJulia/FMIndexes.jl
-note: not yet compatible with Julia version 1.x
+note: may not yet compatible with Julia version 1.x

 ## Kanren